receptron/graphai/README.md

 - 'nodes': A list of node.
 Required.
 - 'concurrency': An optional property, which specifies the maximum number of concurrent operations (agent functions to be executed at the same time).
 The default is 8.
+- 'agentId': An optional property, which specifies the default agent for all the nodes.

 ## Agent